 The ambiguity of shading has had a newsworthy impact for well over a century, beginning with the "canals of Mars".
-From 1877, these "canals" attracted world-wide attention when the Italian astronomer, Giovanni Virginio Schiaparelli reported about a hundred of them.
+Beginning in 1877, these "canals" attracted world-wide attention when the Italian astronomer, Giovanni Virginio Schiaparelli reported about a hundred of them.
 The American astronomer Percival Lowell thought the markings were vegetation, several kilometres wide, bordering irrigation canals dug by intelligent life to carry water from the poles.
 However, most astronomers couldn't see the canals.
-Photography through the Earth's atmosphere offered no solution because the lines were near the limit of resolution of the human eye and the physical optics.
-The controversy was settled in 1969 when photographs were taken from several hundred kilometres above the surface of Mars by the Mariner 6 and 7 spacecraft.
+Photography through the Earth's atmosphere offered no solution because the lines were near the limit of resolution of the human eye and the physical optics of the time.
+The controversy was firmly settled in 1969 when photographs were taken from several hundred kilometres above the surface of Mars by the Mariner 6 and 7 spacecraft.
 These showed many craters and other formations but no canals.

 However, the phenomenon of seeing intriguing shapes from shading hadn't gone away even in the late 20th century.
-With the Viking orbiter of 1976, NASA photographs have more interesting pictures from Mars:
+With the Viking orbiter of 1976, NASA photographs produced a number of interesting pictures from Mars: